Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Weighted sums and superconvergence: Proof of Theorem Proof of Theorem 1.6

-In this section we will prove the superconvergence result stated in Theorem \ref{compact superconvergence result}.
+In this section we prove the superconvergence result stated in Theorem \ref{compact superconvergence result}. \revtwo Recall that the underlying probability measure $\mu$ in that result is assumed to have compact support in $[-L,L]$ for some $L>0$.\revvtwo

 As already indicated in the introduction, the proof follows closely Kargin's proof of \cite[Theorem 1]{Kargin2007}.
-The main idea is as follows: We start with analysing the $K$-transform $K_\theta$ of $\mu_\theta$ and prove that it is invertible with inverse whose domain contains a set of the form $\{ x \in \mathbb{R}: \vert x \vert > M \}$ for some $M>0.$ We will see that the Cauchy transform $G_\theta$ can be continued analytically to the above-mentioned set via the inverse of $K_\theta.$ Then, a simple application of the Stieltjes-Perron inversion formula will imply the claim.
+The main idea is as follows: We start by analyzing the $K$-transform $K_\theta$ of $\mu_\theta$ and prove that it is invertible.
+We will observe that the domain of the inverse contains a set of the form $\{ x \in \mathbb{R}: \vert x \vert > M \}$ for some $M>0.$ Then, the Cauchy transform $G_\theta$ of $\mu_\theta$ can be continued analytically to the above-mentioned set via the inverse of $K_\theta.$ A simple application of the Stieltjes-Perron inversion formula will imply the claim.